Mallikarjun29/movie_ticket_booking/README.md

    ```bash
    pip install -r requirements.txt
    ```
+3. Go into api.py and change enter admin email information for email reminder features

-3. Open three new terminals.
+4. Open three new terminals.

-4. In the first terminal, start the Flask application:
+5. In the first terminal, start the Flask application:

    ```bash
    python api.py
    ```

-5. In the second terminal, start the Celery Beat scheduler:
+6. In the second terminal, start the Celery Beat scheduler:

    ```bash
    celery -A api.celery beat
    ```

-6. In the third terminal, start the Celery worker:
+7. In the third terminal, start the Celery worker:

    ```bash
    celery -A api.celery worker
    ```

-7. In the third terminal, start the Redis server:
+8. In the third terminal, start the Redis server:

    ```bash
    redis-server
    ```

-8. Open a web browser and go to [http://127.0.0.1:5000/login.html](http://127.0.0.1:5000/login.html) to access the application.
+9. Open a web browser and go to [http://127.0.0.1:5000/login.html](http://127.0.0.1:5000/login.html) to access the application.

 Now you should be able to interact with the Show and Venue Management System through the provided web interface.
 Enjoy managing shows and venues!